-Introduction
+1 | Introduction

-The increasing number of women in the workforce has not translated to equitable representation in leadership positions, particularly within male-dominated fields like policing (World Economic Forum, 2023).
-Despite significant increases in women's labour force participation since the turn of the century, gender disparities persist in upper-management and leadership roles (Hutchinson, 2021).
-The glass ceiling, a pervasive form of discrimination, hinders women's career advancement, limiting their opportunities for promotion and leadership positions, regardless of their qualifications and experience (Cotter et al., 2001; Lorber, 1994).
+The increasing number of women in the workforce has not translated to equitable representation in leadership positions, particularly within male-dominated fields such as policing (World Economic Forum 2023).
+Despite significant increases in women's labor force participation since the turn of the century, gender disparities persist in upper-management and leadership roles (Hutchinson 2021).
+The glass ceiling, a pervasive form of discrimination, hinders women's career advancement, limiting their opportunities for promotion and leadership positions, regardless of their qualifications and experience (Cotter et al. 2001; Lorber 1994).

 The England and Wales police services, traditionally dominated by males, has struggled to promote gender and racial equity.
-Despite increased recruitment of women and ethnic minorities, significant barriers persist in their advancement and retention (Hasan, 2021).
-Female officers face gender discrimination, obstruction, and prejudice (Bruckmüller et al., 2014).
-The 'heroic male' ideal marginalises women, especially those from ethnic minority backgrounds.
-Black female police officers face a 'concrete ceiling' resulting from the compounded effects of racial and gender biases (Hasan, 2021).
+Despite increased recruitment of women and ethnic minorities, significant barriers persist in their advancement and retention (Hasan 2021).
+Female officers face gender discrimination, obstruction, and prejudice (Bruckmüller et al. 2014).
+The "heroic male" ideal marginalizes women, especially those from ethnic minority backgrounds.
+Black female police officers face a "concrete ceiling" resulting from the compounded effects of racial and gender biases (Hasan 2021).